 Looking at the PRCs alone does not provide sufficient information to appreciate the benefits of integrating perceptual organization cues with segmentation.
-Tables V and VI provide more information to further analyze the results obtained by IMS-T. Specifically, each table shows the actual Number of Images Improved (NII) after post-processing, the Average Improvement Rate (AIR), the Number of Images Degraded (NID) after post-processing, and the Average Degradation Rate (ADR) for each method.
-Table V shows the same statistics using the F-measure while Table VI shows the same statistics using the AAC value.
-The results based on the F-measure indicate that although the number of images improved is lower than the number of images degraded, the average rate of improvement is usually higher than the average rate of degradation.
+Tables 5 and 6 provide more information to further analyze the results obtained by IMS-T. Specifically, each table shows the actual Number of Images Improved (NII) after post-processing, the Average Improvement Rate (AIR), the Number of Images Degraded (NID) after post-processing, and the Average Degradation Rate (ADR) for each method.
+Table 5 shows the same statistics using the F-measure while Table 6 shows the same statistics using the AAC value.
+The results based on the Fmeasure indicate that although the number of images improved is lower than the number of images degraded, the average rate of improvement is usually higher than the average rate of degradation.
 In other words, the rate of improvement is higher for the images improved than the rate of degradation for the images damaged.
 Considering the same statistics in the case of AAC, it is more clear that IMS-T is really beneficial as a post-processing step.
 It has not only improved more images, the rate of improvement is also higher on the average.
+At the same time, it has degraded less images with a lower rate on the average.

-A detailed analysis of these results can reveal even more information about the kind of images that are more likely to be improved by IMS-T. Table VII shows the number of images improved by IMS-T, considering the F-measure at equal regime, relative to the F-measure obtained by the original methods.
-The results show that 53% to 87.5% of the images resulting in F-measures originally below .5 were improved.
-As the resulting F-measure increases, the rate of improved
+A detailed analysis of these results can reveal even more information about the kind of images that are more likely to be improved by IMS-T. Table 7 shows the number of images improved by IMS-T, considering the F-measure at equal regime, relative to the F-measure obtained by the original methods.
+The results show that 53.3-84.6% of the images resulting in F-measures originally below .5 were improved.
+As the resulting F-measure increases, the rate of improved images decreases.
+These results indicate that perceptual organization cues are especially beneficial to images having low F-measures.
+Although we would have to experiment more to further verify this observation, it appears that such images